mac-stat112-f24/project-team-spice/README.md

-# Spice Mania
-### An Analysis of Spice Girls Music
+# Spice Mania: An Analysis of The Spice Girls Music
-#### Enrico Verità, Mayumi Morgan, Cody Da, and Jack Hou
+## Enrico Verità, Mayumi Morgan, Cody Da, and Jack Hou

 **What is this project?**

 This is an analysis of the popular music group, the Spice Girls.
-Their music was peak popularity in the 90's but still maintains significance today.
-We were interested in finding out what makes this group so popular, what about their music is so enticing to the masses?
+Their music was at peak popularity in the 90's but still maintains significance today.
+We were interested in discovering what makes this group so popular and what about their music is so enticing to the masses?

 **Necessary Packages**